|Topic:||Employees, Employment and Workplace, Faculty, Staff, Students: Conduct and Responsibilities|

 “Person” means a University Community Member, Contractor, or Guest.

-“Proof of vaccination” means a vaccination record, receipt, or certificate.
+“Proof of vaccination” means a vaccination record, receipt, or certificate of vaccination against COVID-19.

 “University Community Member” means all students, staff, faculty, instructors, volunteers, and members of a governing body of York University.